DanielLeee/drtreesp/README.md

 Refer to the [released data](https://github.com/DanielLeee/drtreesp/releases/download/data/data.zip) for the complete datasets and train/val/test splits in the paper and some examples of the processed data as inputs of our methods.
 See `script/supar_exp.ipynb` for reproducing baseline experiments and generating input data with pre-trained features for our methods.

+Since [SuPar](https://github.com/yzhangcs/parser) has been refactored after this manuscript was submitted, it is suggested that an [older repo](https://github.com/yzhangcs/parser/tree/d4168ff11fdee9f9c6cef8e25e74f7642d2d4bdf) be used for reproducing the baseline results.

 Namely, we adopt the data format as follows:

 ```Python REPL